 Another fun tidbit: The shininess of your hair is actually related to its pH.
 Many shampoos and commercial hair products are alkaline, which means your hair may have an imbalance in its pH which leads to dullness.
 This means the slight acidic quality of apple cider vinegar will enhance the luster of dull hair.
 This rinse will also close up many of your hair's cuticles (the little scales on the hair’s surface), which makes your hair smoother and less frizzy.

 This rinse works fantastically well after applying a mayonnaise hair mask, so if you have a bit of time it is definitely worth doing both.

 A green tea mask is perfect for slowing down the effects of hair thinning and promoting hair growth.
-It has two ingredients which affect hair growth: firstly it contains epigallocatechin-3-gallat, which promotes the growth of hair follicles and stimulates hair growth, and an enzyme inhibitor which stops the scalp converting testosterone into DHT, which can lead to hair loss.
+It has two ingredients that affect hair growth.
+Firstly, it contains epigallocatechin-3-gallat, which promotes the growth of hair follicles and stimulates hair growth.
+It also has an enzyme inhibitor that stops the scalp converting testosterone into DHT, which can lead to hair loss.
 I like to use Yogi Super Antioxidant Green Tea to add a bit more of a healthy punch with some antioxidants.

 This treatment should be used frequently depending on the degree of thinning, a minimum of once a week to a maximum of three times a week.

 - 1 Tablespoon of mustard powder

 - First, make yourself a strong cup of piping hot green tea.
 You won't be using all of it, so you can enjoy a nice cuppa afterwards!